 Ian is a third generation farmer on a Cotswold Hill family farm where the emphasis has changed from managing production to managing habitats for wildlife in a farmed environment.
 There are now extensive wild-flower meadows that are grazed by an Organic Pedigree herd of Hereford cows and calves which end up as deeply flavoured Pasture-Fed Beef sold from the farm.
 The arable ground has habitats suitable for bird nesting, summer food (insects) and winter food (seeds) and much more.
 His real passion is wildlife photography and sharing wildlife experiences with others.

-Amy's expertise lies in enabling people to appreciate, enjoy and value their natural heritage and landscapes.
-She has oer 15 years of experience as Chief Executive, Chair and Trustee of a number of wildlife conservation charities.
+Amy’s wildlife expertise lies in enabling people to appreciate, enjoy and value their natural heritage and landscapes.
+She lives in Nailsworth and loves exploring Gloucestershire’s beautiful countryside and rich natural heritage.

 Anne is an academic at the University of Gloucestershire, where she teaches and researches all aspects of wildlife ecology and conservation.
 She is course leader for the MSc Applied Ecology programme and contributes to undergraduate teaching on the Biology, Animal Biology, and Ecology and Environmental Science degrees.

 She has written over 50 research papers on topics as diverse as climate change impacts on birds, optimal timing of bat surveys, conservation of dormice, distribution of hedgehogs and camera-based monitoring of trees.

 Having lived in Gloucestershire for over 20 years, Anne likes nothing more than exploring its flora and fauna, usually armed with both binoculars and camera.